mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 The fast-data has an Event Driven Architecture, as such there are many events that make everything work.
 In this page we will explore these events in detail to understand better the whole fast-data lifecycle.

-Mind that the events can come from different sources like Mongo or Kafka, so each of them will have different requirements or specifications

 <!-- TODO: before e after non sono required, anzi neanche null, o ci sono o non ci sono -->
 <!-- TODO: put the required property in async api objects -->

 ## Projection

-Here, we will discuss the inputs and outputs related to the projection management.
+Here, we will discuss the inputs and outputs related to the Projection management.

 ### Ingestion Message